 Suite: Crystal Symphony's penthouse-level suites come in five categories, and all are comfortable and elegant.
 The regular suites feature a neutral color scheme, centered on taupe, ivory and sand colors and lots of stone on the countertops and bedside tables.
 The new Seabreeze suites are also neutral but with more gray hues and pops of orangey-pink colors.

 All five categories of Penthouse suites have butlers who bring afternoon canapes, make restaurant and spa reservations, replace beverages and serve room-service meals.
 Occupants get preferential seating in Waterside, even though it's essentially open seating, and additional perks such as binoculars and complimentary pressing.

-All Penthouses have butlers who bring afternoon canapes, make restaurant and spa reservations, replace beverages and serve room-service meals.
-There are also walk-in closets.
-Another extra: Suite-holders are provided with complimentary bottles of wine, plus a choice of liquor (one full-sized bottle per person).
+Another extra: Suite-holders are provided with welcome Champagne, complimentary bottles of wine and a choice of liquor (one full-sized bottle per person).
 Mini-fridges are continually stocked with beer and soda.
 If you're a room-service fan, definitely book one of these cabins, as butlers can serve course-by-course meals.
-You can order from the main dining room, Silk Road and Valentino at Prego during operating hours.
-(On our last trip, we created a delicious Silk Road-Prego combo, ordering Miso Black Cod and chocolate souffle from the former and lasagna and mushroom soup in a bread bowl from the latter.
-Delicious!)
+You can order from the main dining room, Umi Uma and Prego during operating hours, for no extra charge.
+(You can even create a delicious Umi Uma-Prego combo, by ordering appetizers from one venue and mains from the other.)